-The Company has received from each of the independent non-executive Directors an annual confirmation of independence pursuant to Rule 3.13 of the Listing Rules and considers all the independent non-executive Directors to be independent.
+The Company has received from each of the INEDs an annual confirmation of independence pursuant to Rule 3.13 of the Listing Rules and considers all the INEDs to be independent.

 AUDITOR

 The Financial Statements for the Year have been audited by Mazars, who will retire, and being eligible, offers itself for re-appointment at the forthcoming AGM.
 A resolution for its re-appointment as auditor of the Company will be proposed at the forthcoming AGM.